Welcome back for another trail update!

 Day 71: Cheshire, MA to Campsite at mm1606 – 27mi

 What an interesting day!
 I slept well outside the church in Cheshire and got up at my regular time.
-Instead of making oatmeal as usual, I packed everything up and walked about half a mile to the gas station with the Dunkin’ Donuts.
+Instead of making oatmeal as usual, I packed everything up and walked about half a mile to a nearby gas station with a Dunkin’ Donuts.
 There, I got a double sausage and egg sandwich on a bagel plus two chocolate donuts and a big cup of coffee.
-I sat there and enjoyed every bite.
+I sat there and enjoyed every bite while fielding the occasional strange look and question about the Trail.
 It tasted like the best meal I’ve ever had – that’s how out of touch I am!

 I got back on the trail at quarter to 7 and began the big climb up Mt Greylock.
 It is indeed the highest peak since Virginia and proved to be a tough summit.
 The trail was kind of like a staircase in that it would be steep for a while and then flatten out, repeating this pattern all the way to the top.
 The ascent was drawn out over several miles, so it wasn’t too crushing but it took me over three hours to get to the top (the highest point in Massachusetts!).
 Up there it was so foggy that no views were to be had.
 They have a nice little lodge and a couple of memorials on the top.
 I filled my water bottles in the bathroom of the lodge and continued on.